-Heparin is a glycosaminoglycan (GAG), a stiff linear polysaccharide consisting of 1-4 linked disaccharide repeating units of uronic acid and glucosamine residues (20, 21).
-It has been shown to stabilize growth factors from denaturation while increasing the affinity of the complex to cell receptors, an important trait for tissue engineering applications (11-13).
-A variety of methods have been employed for the covalent immobilization of heparin into hydrogels, in the production of ECM-mimetic materials (22, 23).
-Recently, conjugation of heparin to polysaccharides (i.e Alginate (14) and Chitosan (24)) have been suggested to improve their performance as synthetic ECMs (14, 25).
-It has been suggested that, when designing a hydrogel for promoting cell adhesion, growth, and function; synthesizing a surface that contains both RGD and heparin would provide a more desirable biomimetic materials than hydrogels containing only one of the individual components (26, 27).
-However, optimizing the function and physical properties of these multicomponent hydrogels could be a rigorous process; a better understanding of the interplay between the building block’s structure and the properties of the resulting hydrogels may be utilized to simplify it.
+Heparin is a glycosaminoglycan (GAG), a stiff linear polysaccharide consisting of 1 to 4 linked disaccharide repeating units of uronic acid and glucosamine residues.20-21 It has been shown to stabilize growth factors from denaturation while increasing the affinity of the complex to cell receptors, an important trait for tissue engineering applications.11-13 A variety of methods have been used for the covalent immobilization of heparin into hydrogels in the production of ECM-mimetic materials.22-23 Recently, conjugation of heparin to polysaccharides (i.e., alginate14 and Chitosan24) has been suggested to improve their performance as synthetic ECMs.14,25 It has been suggested that when designing a hydrogel for promoting cell adhesion, growth, and function, synthesizing a surface that contains both RGD and heparin would provide a more desirable biomimetic material than hydrogels containing only one of the individual components.26-27 However, optimizing the function and physical properties of these multicomponent hydrogels could be a rigorous process; a better understanding of the interplay between the building block’s structure and the properties of the resulting hydrogels may be used to simplify it.

-Here we present a systematic study of the structure-physical properties-function relationship of Alginate-G4RGDY-Heparin aqueous solutions, and hydrogels.
-Using SAXS and rheology to characterize the systems’ nanostructure, viscosity (of the solutions) and storage modulus (of the hydrogels), we show that attaching heparin to an alginate-peptide molecule greatly affects its physical properties.
+Here, we present a systematic study of the structural-physical properties-function relationship of alginate-G4RGDY-heparin aqueous solutions and hydrogels.
+Using small-angle X-ray scattering (SAXS) and rheology to characterize the systems’ nanostructure, the viscosity of the solutions, and the storage modulus of the hydrogels, we show that attaching heparin to an alginate-peptide molecule greatly affects its physical properties.
 Moreover, we show that a detailed structural analysis of the conjugated architecture in solution can be used as a tool to adapt the properties of alginate-heparin-peptide hybrid hydrogels.

 Materials and methods